Low Sperm Count: Causes, symptoms, diagnosis & treatment

 H. Past Surgeries

-I. Medications that lead to low sperm count
+I. Medications that lead to low sperms count

 J. Problems with Erection

-Men with erectile dysfunction frequently present to a clinic with a low sperm count report.
-Treating the erectile dysfunction with a sexologist frequently resolves the issue
+Men with erectile dysfunction frequently present to a clinic with a low sperms count report.
+Treating erectile dysfunction with a sexologist frequently resolves the issue

 K. Problems with ejaculation